 Weed control is the key to successful tree planting, and without it even the best planting stock in the most expensive shelters will either fail or be very slow to establish.
-Seedlings which are weeded establish fast, quickly grow out of the reach of animals, and are not so prone to wind damage and disease.
-Weeds and grass growing next to seedlings are the number one cause of seedling mortality regularly herbicide weed
+Seedlings which are weeded establish fast, grow quickly out of the reach of animals, and are not as prone to wind damage and disease.
+Weeds and grass growing next to seedlings are the number one cause of seedling mortality.

-Effect of weeds on seedling growth Identical plants shown 3 years after planting tions.
-See page 4 for ordering information.
+Effect of weeds on seedling growth Identical plants shown